erik-jansen/cosmosdb-insights-demo/README.md

 | CosmosDbAuthorizationKey | The CosmosDB Primary Read Key |

 Based on the great work by Michael Collier on getting generic Metrics through the Microsoft Azure Insights API.
 See: https://github.com/mcollier/microsoft-azure-insights-demo/

-Creating the Service Principal is discussed here in this post by Yossi Dassan: https://yossidahan.wordpress.com/2015/02/13/reading-metric-data-from-azure-using-the-azure-insights-library/
+Creating the Service Principal is discussed here in this post by Yossi Dahan: https://yossidahan.wordpress.com/2015/02/13/reading-metric-data-from-azure-using-the-azure-insights-library/